 Geo prints, tribal prints, mod colors, and earthy hues made swimwear a vivid experience.
 See more pictures of 70s swimwear and shop retro swimsuits here.

 Wearing jogging outfits with tennis shoes was something 1970s women did regardless of athletic ability, much like today’s yoga pant phenomenon.

 Workout clothes could be worn at all hours of the day or night by women of all shapes and sizes, although they were preferred by women who had gym bodies.
 The same could be said for dancewear – leggings, tights, leotards, crop tops, and terry cloth coverups.
 Sweat-suit chic?
 Absolutely.

 Dance clothes made their way onto the disco floor in the later 70s.
 Ballerina wrap dresses, jersey jumpsuits, and metallic leotards danced into the 80s.

 Despite the trend for women to be bra-less and girdle-less in the 70s, the luxury lingerie market was hot stuff.
 Intimate apparel was displayed in department stores front and center.
-The designs were light and airy camisoles, teddies and step-ins made of silk or silk-like nylon trimmed in lace.
-Bras, panties, and slips were so pretty that it seemed a shame to cover them up.
-Even practical cotton panties and bras were pretty when trimmed with lace.
+The designs were light and airy camisoles, teddies, and step-ins made of silk or silk-like nylon trimmed in lace.
+Read more history and see pictures of 1970s lingerie.

 Shop retro lingerie here.